Viktor Uspaskich: Early life

 Uspaskich was born in the village of Urdoma, Arkhangelsk Oblast in what was then the Russian SFSR.
 He was born into a family of forestry workers.
 He graduated from Urdom high school in 1976.
 From 1977 to 1979, he served in the Soviet Army.
 After the army, he continued to work in the construction of gas pipelines.
 He arrived in the Lithuanian SSR in 1985 and worked as a welder in the gas industry.
 He left shortly after for Finland, before returning in 1987, divorcing his Belarusian wife with two children (Julia, Eduard) and marrying Jolanta Blažytė.
 He formed his own company Efektas in 1990, and took citizenship of the newly formed Republic of Lithuania in 1991.

 With power he quickly gained tremendous success in his business empire that now includes the importation of natural gas from Gazprom, in addition to flourishing enterprises in the food production (Kėdainių konservų fabrikas, UAB) and animal fodder industries.

 Political career

-Between 1997 and 2003 was chairman of the Association of Lithuanian Employers, and in 2000 was selected as a non-party member of the Naujoji sąjunga (New Union) social liberal party in the Seimas (parliament).
-His own political ambitions led him to form the Darbo Partija (Labour Party) in 2003.
+Between 1997 and 2003 was chairman of the Association of Lithuanian Employers, and in 2000 was selected as a non-party member of the New Union social liberal party in the Seimas (parliament).
+His own political ambitions and conflicts with party leader Artūras Paulauskas led him to form the Darbo Partija (Labour Party) in 2003.
 The DP scored highly during the 2004 European Parliamentary Elections, gaining 30.2% of the popular vote and returning five MEPs.
 That same year, he became Minister of Economic Affairs in Lithuania's coalition government.
 He held this until 2006.

 Since 2014, and previously from 2009 to 2012, Viktor Uspaskich has been a Member of the European Parliament for Lithuania.

 The European Parliament has twice stripped Uspaskich's legal immunity.